weaveworks-guides/weave-net-legacy/docker-compose-net/docker-compose-net.md

 docker-compose up -d pinger
 ~~~

+**4.** If all has went well, you should see 'Hello, Weave!' printed on your command line.
+Pingme will keep resonding to the command sent by Pinger for 3600 seconds.

 ###<a name="compose-plugin"></a>Docker Compose File Syntax for the Weave Docker Plugin

 To use the plugin, set `driver` to `weavemesh` and leave `networks` and `default`empty.